*FREE DELIVERY ON ALL ORDERS OVER £250*

 Format: Digital C- Print

-Edition: Edition of 100, numbered and signed
+Edition: Edition of 100, Numbered and Signed

-Condition: New
+Condition: New / Unframed

 Frida Orupabo’s archive is wayward; it is “errant, fugitive, recalcitrant, anarchic, willful, reckless, troublesome, riotous, tumultuous, rebellious and wild,” in the way African American Studies scholar Saidiya Hartman uses the term.
 Hartman’s critique of official bodies of knowledge, both with their power and authority as well as with their enunciating silences and knowing ellipses, finds its artistic counterpart in Orupabo’s work.
 Working in physical and digital collage, Orupabo combs mostly Black visual culture for fragmented counternarratives to things said too often and things not said often enough, or not said at all.